projectriff/cli/docs/riff_streaming_kafka-gateway_list.md

 ### Synopsis

-List kafka gateways in a namespace or across all namespaces.
+List Kafka gateways in a namespace or across all namespaces.

-For detail regarding the status of a single kafka gateway, run:
+For detail regarding the status of a single Kafka gateway, run:

     riff streaming kafka-gateway status <kafka-gateway-name>